 Johanne Bruun, BSc, MSc, PhD

-Working on ‘Nordaustlandet and the “Invention” of Ecology’
+Worked on Case Study 4: ‘Nordaustlandet and the “Invention” of Ecology’

 Johanne’s work brings together historical and political geography, focusing on the intersection between scientific practice, material politics, spatialised governance and questions of terrain and territory in the Arctic.